srfdata/2015-06-elections-partystrengths/README.md

 ### Preprocessing and analysis

 The folder `analysis` contains all preprocessing steps done in R (as RMarkdown script `main.Rmd`).
-The whole process is also available [here](http://srfdata.github.io/2015-06-elections-partystrengths/) as HTML-file.
+The whole process and **a detailed data description** is also available [here](http://srfdata.github.io/2015-06-elections-partystrengths/) as HTML-file.

 ### Frontend

 tba.

-## Haftungsausschluss
+## Exclusion of liability

-Die veröffentlichten Informationen sind sorgfältig zusammengestellt, erheben aber keinen Anspruch auf Aktualität, Vollständigkeit oder Richtigkeit.
-Es wird keine Haftung übernommen für Schäden, die  durch die Verwendung dieses Scripts oder der daraus gezogenen Informationen entstehen.
-Dies gilt ebenfalls für Inhalte Dritter, die über dieses Angebot zugänglich sind.
+The published information has been collated carefully, but no guarantee is offered of its completeness, correctness or up-to-date nature.
+No liability is accepted for damage or loss incurred from the use of this script or the information drawn from it.
+This exclusion of liability also applies to third-party content that is accessible via this offer.

 ## License